peckjerry/HLS-Segment/README.md

 If output is under httpd document root files are ready to stream.

-The input should be MPEG TS.
-The old code dealing with .mp3 and raw aac streams was removed!

 This project is based on old version of http://www.ioncannon.net/projects/http-live-video-stream-segmenter-and-distributor/ which was heavily modified for stability.
 It is possible to segment "live" streams from stdin or any ffmpegable url to tmpfs under httpd with limited segment numbers